univerge site banner

 INTRODUCTION

 “Seeing comes before words.
 The child looks and recognizes before it can speak.”
-(Berger, 2008); there- fore, for social media and advertising, visual lang-uage has the same importance as verbal language.
+(Berger, 2008); therefore, for social media and advertising, visual language has the same importance as verbal language.
 Even, sometimes visual language is more visible than words.
 Thus, online social media is powerful tool for people and branding companies to introduce their products and ideologies.
-Fashion advertising companies use online social media channels to “in-form and/or influence one or more people” (Jeremy Bullmore, 2017) and spread its messages to the tar-get audience, such as Instagram, Facebook, and others.
+Fashion advertising companies use online social media channels to “in-form and/or influence one or more people” (Jeremy Bullmore, 2017) and spread its messages to the target audience, such as Instagram, Facebook, and others.
 Primarily due to the pandemic, social media has an essential place for people and commercial companies.
 Famous brands start to use social media to share their products with consumers.
 For example, “If you have strong visual content to spare for ads, then Instagram will be your better choice.
 T” (Chen, 2020).
 The source shows that for the visual content, Instagram is the better choice for the marketing brands.

-“Advertising is the most influential institution of socialization in modern society” (Jhally, 1990); be-cause of this, Calvin Klein, H&M, and Tommy Hilfiger are some famous brandcompanies that use advertisements on social media for their marketing strategies.
+“Advertising is the most influential institution of socialization in modern society” (Jhally, 1990); because of this, Calvin Klein, H&M, and Tommy Hilfiger are some famous brandcompanies that use advertisements on social media for their marketing strategies.
 Those companies use online media to reach the target audiences to sell their products and deliver their cultural values.

 In other words, as Hackley (2005) mentions in his book, “Advertising has been cited as a force for cultural change of many kinds.
-Changes in the port-rayals of brand consumption in advertisements both reflect and legitimize changes in the social world beyond advertising” (Chris, 2005).
-Namely, famous brand companies want to be part of the new changes, and because of this, they use visual and verbal dis-cursive strategies for their advertisements to influ-ence and change socio-cultural values and stereo-types of people.
+Changes in the portrayals of brand consumption in advertisements both reflect and legitimize changes in the social world beyond advertising” (Chris, 2005).
+Namely, famous brand companies want to be part of the new changes, and because of this, they use visual and verbal discursive strategies for their advertisements to influence and change socio-cultural values and stereotypes of people.

 Literature review

 “A stereotype is a schema or a set of beliefs about a certain group of people” (Helgeson, 2012).
-For ins-tance, a stereotype covers gender, racism, LGBT people, and body image or beauty.
+For instance, a stereotype covers gender, racism, LGBT people, and body image or beauty.
 Moreover, in this popular culture age, advertising uses social media to create or change the stereotype of people.
 Put it differently, “Social media is shaping our concept of beauty.
-We are, for better or worse, constantly con-suming images posted online.
-As a consequence, social media and body image - the way we perceive our own physical appearance have become inex-tricably linked” (2019).
+We are, for better or worse, constantly consuming images posted online.
+As a consequence, social media and body image - the way we perceive our own physical appearance have become inexorably linked” (2019).
 Because of this, especially young generations imitate famous models to shape their bodies.
 Accordingly, this is one of the reasons that brand companies use celebrities or known people and social media to introduce their products and reach people.
-For example, as one of the studies found, “brief exposure to body-positive Instagram posts resulted in improved body image and mood in young women, compared to idealized and appear-ance-neutral posts” (2019).
+For example, as one of the studies found, “brief exposure to body-positive Instagram posts resulted in improved body image and mood in young women, compared to idealized and appearance-neutral posts” (2019).
 Additionally, another study from Florida House Experience shows that: “both women and men compare theirbodies with those in the media” (2019).
 Especially the young generation tries to imitate models to be perfect like them.
-For example, according to the Pew Research Center“even as other platforms do not nearly match the overall reach of YouTube or Facebook, there are certain sites or apps, most notably Instagram, Snap-chat and TikTok, that have an especially strong following among young adults.
+For example, according to the Pew Research Center“even as other platforms do not nearly match the overall reach of YouTube or Facebook, there are certain sites or apps, most notably Instagram, Snapchat and TikTok, that have an especially strong following among young adults.
 In fact, a majority of 18- to 29-year-olds say they use Instagram (71%) or Snapchat (65%), while roughly half say the same for TikTok” (Auxier and Anderson, 2021).
 In short, all those studies show that social media has an essential influence on people.
 They support the cultural values and stereotypes of people.
-Nevertheless, some aca-demicians suggest that advertisements try to change peoples cultural values and ideas about stereotypes.
+Nevertheless, some academic researchers suggest that advertisements try to change peoples cultural values and ideas about stereotypes.
 Advertisements “portray women in less stereotypical roles” (Karlsson, 2015).
 For example, most famous companies use plus-size women, pregnant women, elderly instead of ideal body women or young women.
 Of course, it is still the same as in the past they use ideal body women or a young one, but at the same time, it is possible to see diversities as well (Hosen et al., 2020).
 Another example is related to racism.
 Nowadays, famous companies use both white and non-white models in their advertisements for their products to give the message that “race is no longer an issue” (Kahlor and Morris, 2014).
-Alter-natively stated that as a result of the new advertising strategies, people do not only see white models.
+Alternatively stated that as a result of the new advertising strategies, people do not only see white models.
 At the same time, they start to change their methods and cultural values to the new ones, which is we do not have any binary oppositions anymore about the colour of people.
 Moreover, most famous brand companies use different ethnic minorities in their advertisements, which is another way to reach more people.
 Such as “Asians, Blacks, and Hispanics identify most with ads that use Black actors, and Asians, Blacks, Hispanics, and Whites evaluate ads that use Black actors more positively than ads featuring White actors (Appiah, 2001b)” (Sierra et al.,2010).
-It implies by using different ethnic mino-rities advertisers aim to reach more people.
-All the studies expose that online social media has a con-siderable influence on peoples lives.
-So, mar-keting companies effectively use social media to sell and introduce their products to consumers.
-Instagram is extensive social network, which is using by marke-ting companies and consumers.
+It implies by using different ethnic minorities advertisers aim to reach more people.
+All the studies expose that online social media has a considerable influence on peoples lives.
+So, marketing companies effectively use social media to sell and introduce their products to consumers.
+Instagram is extensive social network, which is using by marketing companies and consumers.
 Correspondingly, social networks use social values, and ideologies start to reshape people.
 For example, some Instagram advertisements start to prepare advertisements against the ideal body image, stereotypes such as ideal body image, racism, and LGBT rights.
 In this technological century, advertisement is one of the powerful ways that reflect our ideologies, which is "a system of beliefs that determines how power relations are organised within a society" (Rayner et al., 2004).
 Any other way, advertising is powerful because it deals with values, attitudes and ideas to shape culture and people.
 Advertisers use language to persuade people to buy beliefs, values, and ideas besides commercial products.
 Especially nowadays, online brand companies give massive importance to online advertisement.
 They use verbal and visual language to communicate with people.
-The visual and verbal language that appears on online adver-tisements reveals the hidden meanings of stereo-types: body image, racism, and LGBT rights.
-In short, be-cause of online advertisement, famous fashion companies sell their ideologies and change the socio-cultural values of people.
-Therefore, in this analysis paper, the writer applies the Critical Dis-course Analysis to reveal the hidden meanings of Tommy Hilfiger, H&M, Calvin Kleins Instagram Advertisement Photos.
+The visual and verbal language that appears on online advertisements reveals the hidden meanings of stereotypes: body image, racism, and LGBT rights.
+In short, because of online advertisement, famous fashion companies sell their ideologies and change the socio-cultural values of people.
+Therefore, in this analysis paper, the writer applies the Critical Discourse Analysis to reveal the hidden meanings of Tommy Hilfiger, H&M, Calvin Kleins Instagram Advertisement Photos.

 Objectives of the Study